Qatari royals among hostages released in Iraq

 Abu Dhabi, UAE (CNN)Members of the Qatari royal family held hostage in Iraq since 2015 were among 26 Qataris released on Friday, a Qatari source told CNN.

-Officials in Baghdad were making arrangements for their return home.
-A Qatari plane carrying a 14-member Qatari team has been at Baghdad International Airport for several days, an airport official told CNN.
+A Qatari plane carrying a 14-member delegation had been standing by at Baghdad International Airport to take them home, an airport official said.
+The Iraqi Interior Ministry said all 26 had left the country on Friday afternoon.

-Media reports have tied the release of the hostages to a complex deal, brokered in part by the Qatari government, to evacuate four besieged towns in Syria.
+Media reports have connected the fate of the hostages to a complex deal, brokered in part by the Qatari government, to evacuate four besieged towns in Syria.

 The deal -- a population swap between rebel and regime areas in Syria -- has resumed following a car bomb that killed 126 evacuees from the northern Shia towns of al-Fu'ah and Kafraya on Saturday.